hexalang/Hexa/docs/reference.md

 let hex = 0xFF // Only lowercase `x` in `0x` is supported for readability let hex = 0xff // Hexadecimal part can be lowercase let bin = 0b101 // Only lowercase `b` in `0b` is supported
+a / b // Integer divide when both sides are integers, otherwise floating point division

 // Floats
 let f = 1.23 // Defaults to `Double`